 Get a Phone with a Dual Camera

 Manufacturers are ever-trying to build a smaller phone (even if nobody asked for it).
 There is certainly a premium on space inside every mobile phone, so fitting in a decent camera mechanism is a challenge.
-Fitting in a camera with a lens that can move to any appreciable degree is basically an impossible task.
+Fitting in a smartphone camera with a lens that can move to any appreciable degree is nearly an impossible task.

 That’s pretty slick, huh?

-Phones With a Dual Camera Setup
+Phones With More Than a Dual Camera Setup

 And more!
 With each generation of smartphones, more and more are adopting the rear dual camera setup (and sometimes even dual cameras on the front!).

-Alternatives to Digital Zoom
+Alternatives to Zooming Digitally